What is the course about?

 What will we cover?

 We will translate passages taken from Medieval Latin works from the 6th to the 12th century.
-Please contact the tutor through the Classics department 10-7 days before the start of the course in order to obtain the material necessary for the first class.
-Copies will also be made available in class on the day of the first lesson.
+Copies of the material used in class will be made available on the day of the first lesson.

 What will I achieve?

 By the end of this course you should be able to...

 - translate short passages written in Medieval Latin;

 - identify the main characteristics of Medieval Latin.

 What level is the course and do I need any particular skills?

 The course is suitable for students who have completed Section 5 of the Reading Latin Grammar (CUP), or studied Latin up to GCSE (or equivalent) at school.